Become an on-call firefighter

 Training and development

-Following your induction, you will attend firefighting training either at Severn Park Fire and Rescue Training Centre in Avonmouth, Bristol, or the Academy Training Centre in Plympton.
-Training starts with your initial core skills course.
+Following your induction, you will attend firefighting training either at Severn Park Fire and Rescue Training Centre in Avonmouth, Bristol, or at one of our fire stations within the Service.
+Training starts with an induction day approximately two weeks ahead of your initial course which includes core skills and road traffic collisions.
 After your skills course, you’ll be able to ride in appliances, shadowing the team only.
 You’ll then complete the following training courses:

-- Breathing Apparatus (BA) Week 1 (five days)
+- Breathing Apparatus (BA) Week One (five days)

 Once you have successfully completed these courses, you'll be debriefed by your local manager and move to the development phase.
 You'll be given your pager and able to respond to incidents in a limited capacity.
-Find out more about our training courses.
+Find out more about our training courses (https://www.dsfire.gov.uk/careers/firefighter-training).

 On-going training